Preparing for an appointment

 Alternatively contact our booking team between 8am and 5pm, Monday to Friday by calling 020 3313 5000.
 Or email: i.outpatientappointments@nhs.net.

-If you don't contact us and you do not come, you may not be sent another appointment date.
+If you don't contact us and you do not attend, you may be removed from the waiting list and may not be sent another appointment date.

 Check which appointment type you have